 All our hire units fall outside building regulations, as they are below the required size.
-Please see the MPBA link below.
-MPBA-EPC Building Control Modular and Portable Guidance February 2011 However some of the larger units and most of the modular buildings that we sell require building regulations and although we can provide basic information, you will need to check with your local planning authority as it’s a complex area with rules varying from site to site and what the building is being used for.
+Please see details at MPBA-EPC Building Control Modular and Portable Guidance February 2011.
+However some of the larger units and most of the modular buildings that we sell require building regulations and although we can provide basic information, you will need to check with your local planning authority as it’s a complex area with rules varying from site to site and what the building is being used for.

 - Do we need planning permission?